 – Submit a CV and audio journalism sample(s) at our NEW REPORTER FORM.
 Audio samples should ideally demonstrate your field recording skills and voice delivery (in English) in a format that FSRN airs (feature or headline).

 We can normally review your materials within two weeks and respond to you.
 After approval, you are welcome to pitch stories to FSRN’s producers (see above).

-If you are a print journalist looking to file a radio story, please email producers[at]fsrn.org.
-You'll need to procure your own recording and editing equipment, and we will still want to hear a sample of your field recording and voice delivery.
-We can offer advice on equipment and broadcast-specific training resources at fsrn.tech[at]gmail.com.
+If you are a print journalist looking to file a radio story, please email editors[at]fsrn.org.
+You’ll need to procure your own recording and editing equipment, and we will still want to hear a sample of your field recording and voice delivery.

 What we look for in pitches